albertvisser/scripts/readme.rst

     `invoke` functions to manage database servers.
 Currently contains start/restart/stop functions for mongodb and postgres and a repair function for mongodb

-**determine_all_project_dirs.py**
-    script to create the list that containing all directories to search as used by the search-all-projects / pfind command

 **dosomethingwith.py**

     a general-purpose script - or at least meant as such - that I wrote for use from within Double Commander to apply some action on the selected files and/or directories.